-TRACK & FIELD (cont'd) AWARDS (cont'd) Inc 1.
-2. S.D.S.S.A.A. me individual champion edals to the first and on and S.D.S.S.A.A. second place fini GENERAL 1.
-For all playing regulations not specifically outlined in the constitution the O.F.S.A.A. regulations will be used.
-2. identifiable nso and a competit Note: Athl r shall be allowed to chool track uniform. tor's number which etes wearing cut-o vill not be eligible for A uniform must must be visible. off shorts, jeans include a team top 3.
-In the event of ties for the individual division champion, the sport committee shall supply a duplicate award.
-Relay points do not count for this total.
-4. In the event of a tie for division or aggregate championships, the names of both schools (or individuals) shall share the championship and the names of both schools (or individuals) shall be engraved on the trophy.
-5. Points won in open events will be credited to the individual, to the school and to the division in which the competing athletes are registered, provided that the open event is one of his/her three events.
-6. When a competitor is elevated to compete in a relay in a higher division than one in which he/she is registered, his/her name must appear on both entry forms with a qualifying notation on both forms.
-7. The scoring sys First Second Third Fourth stem shall be: 10 points 8 points 6 points 5 points Fifth Sixth Seventh Eighth 4 points 3 points 2 points 1 point
+TRACK & FIELD (cont'd) AWARDS (cont'd) S.D.S.S.A.A. med dividual champion in e als to the first and seco and S.D.S.S.A.A. ribb ond place finish GENERAL 1. egulations not specifica gulations will be used. - the constitution 2. identifiable scho and a competito Note: Athlet hall be allowed to cor ol track uniform.
+A ur r's number which mus es wearing cut-off s not be eligible for con hiform must ind t be visible. shorts, jeans clude a team top 3. ties for the individua supply a duplicate aw 4. of both schools tie for division or aggre (or individuals) shall sl chools (or individuals) s hare the cham pionship and the 5. school and to pen events will be cre the division in which ded that the open ever n the competi ing athletes are 6. than one in whic tor is elevated to comp ch he/she is registered s with a qualifying nota , his/her name must appear on 7.
+The scoring syste First Second Third Fourth em shall be: 10 points 8 points 6 points 5 points Fifth Sixth Seventh Eighth 4 points 3 points 2 points 1 point 8. referee not invo consisting of the me plved with the event g in the course of the will deal with

-TRACK & FIELD (cont'd) GENERAL (cont'd) 8.
-A jury of appeal consisting of the meet manager, convener and the referee not involved with the event will deal with all disputes and grievances arising in the course of the meet.
-9. Coaches are to instruct their track competitors in the use of starting blocks prior to the meet.
+TRACK & FIELD (cont'd) GENERAL (cont'd) 9.
+Coaches are to instruct their track competitors in the use of starting blocks prior to the meet.
 10. Unsportsmanlike behaviour including swearing and disruptive behaviour will result in disqualification from the event.
 Disqualification to be approved by the referee as per IAAF rules.
 11. For sprint hurdles, a heat and final round will be run regardless of how many participants are registered.
 12. Maximum spike length for all events is 6mm.
 Pyramid style is recommended.
 13. Event results will become official thirty (30) minutes after posting.
 During this time, it will be the responsibility of athletes, coaches and officials to notify the field and/or track referee of a possible appeal of the posted results.
 For individual aggregate results, ten (10) minutes after posting is required.
 TRACK - Sprints and Hurdles Sprint finals will be drawn by lot according to the semi-final finish position.
-1st, 2nd, 3rd, & 4th place finishers draw for lanes 3, 4, 5, 6.
+1st, 2nd, 3rd, &amp; 4th place finishers draw for lanes 3, 4, 5, 6.
 5th, 6th, 7th and 8th place finishers draw for lanes 1, 2, 7, 8.
 2. Lanes for all heats will be determined by lot at the Seed and Draw meeting.
 3. 200m: When there are only 3 heats, the event will be run as a semi- final.
 4. ADVANCEMENT: 4.1 Two heats - top 3 runners from each heat, plus next two best times qualify.
 4.2 Three heats - top 2 runners from each heat and the next two fastest times qualify.
 4.3 Four heats or more - winner of each heat, plus the next four fastest times qualify.
+Breaking Ties in Heats: The athlete with the highest placing in his/her heat will advance.